In this Article

 What Causes Baby Neck Rash?

 For the effective treatment of neck rashes in babies, it is necessary to know the cause of the rash first.
-Some of the reasons of rash on a baby’s neck can be:
+Some of the reasons for a rash on a baby’s neck can be:

 1. Prickly Heat